takeshape/vm2/README.md

 # vm2 [![NPM Version][npm-image]][npm-url] [![NPM Downloads][downloads-image]][downloads-url] [![Package Quality][quality-image]][quality-url] [![Travis CI][travis-image]][travis-url] [![Known Vulnerabilities][snyk-image]][snyk-url]

+### FORK NOTICE - vm2 modified to be Webpack-able - USE AT YOUR OWN RISK

 vm2 is a sandbox that can run untrusted code with whitelisted Node's built-in modules.
 Securely!

 **Features**